NightmareXIV/AntiAfkKick/README.md

 ## Standalone version
 Just download it and run it.
 No configuration needed.
 Only supports one instance of FFXIV.
 To exit, access program's tray icon.
 Download link: https://github.com/Eternita-S/AntiAfkKick/releases/download/1.0.0.0/AntiAfkKick.exe

+I didn't tested it yet btw, so beta version.
+Will do no harm, just might not work (let me know about it)